Miss Fortune (band): History

-Miss Fortune was formed in February 2012 by vocalist Mikey Sawyer and Eddie Cano (formerly of the Rise Records band Scarlett O'Hara), then guitarists Josh Kikta, Harley Graves (formerly of HeavenMayFade), Ian Marchionda on Bass, and Jace Thomas on Drums.
+Miss Fortune was formed in February 2012 by vocalist Mikey Sawyer, with Eddie Cano, Josh Kikta, and Harley Graves participating in the original formation.
+Eddie Cano never recorded or released music with the band.
+Drummer Luke Holland was involved around the band's formation, but his only recorded performance with Miss Fortune is on the 2016 single "Die for You", produced by Cameron Mizell.
 On May 28, 2012, they self-released their debut single, produced by Joey Sturgis featuring Tyler Carter of the band Issues.

 By December 2013, the band announced signing with Sumerian Records after removing Eddie Cano from their lineup as the unclean vocalist.